CiscoDevNet/esxi-auto-installer/README.md

 ## Module details

-Auto-Installer is a [Flask](https://flask.palletsprojects.com) based application written in Python running in Ubuntu [Docker](https://www.docker.com/) container behind nginx container web proxy.
+ESXi Auto-Installer is a [Flask](https://flask.palletsprojects.com) based application written in Python running in Ubuntu [Docker](https://www.docker.com/) container behind nginx container web proxy.
 Ubuntu Docker image has been used instead of official Python image as the latter is missing genisoimage command EFI related flags.
 Additionally, it uses [Python SDK for Cisco IMC](https://github.com/CiscoUcs/imcsdk) for running tasks on Cisco UCS IMC.

+## CIMC vs PXE installations
+CIMC: If you have a Cisco UCS Server (except UCS B series), generally the CIMC installation method is simpler and more reliable.
+- Do not need access to the ESXi Mgmt Interface, so it works even on VLAN Trunking ports.
+- Reliable, even if your ESXi host is in a different subnet.
+- Automatically reboots the host.

+PXE: For all other systems, including Virtual Machines and Cisco UCS B series servers, you can use the PXE boot method.
+- Sometimes requires network changes before DHCP works.
+This is where most problems with PXE install method come from.
+- Need to know the MAC address of your Mgmt NIC.
+- After submitting the request to ESXi Auto-Installer, you need to reboot the target host.
+- Fast installs, especially over 40GB NICs.

-## Common issues
+## Common issues / FAQ

-### My server reboots, but does not install ESXi.
-ESXi Auto-Installer mounts the ESXi ISO to your Cisco server via IMC.
-But after it reboots your server, it's up to the server's boot order to decide whether or not the server will boot off the Virtual DVD Drive.
-Your Cisco server's Boot Order can be set to 'basic mode' or 'advanced mode'.\
-If the server is in 'basic mode', ensure that CDROM boot option is near the top, usually before the HDD and PXE boot options.\
-If the server is in 'advanced mode', you want VMEDIA to be near the top.
-You can also use the 'one time boot' option to boot to VMEDIA if it is not near the top.

 ### ESXi hosts status does not change to finished.
-The kickstart file instructs the host to contact the Auto-Installer via the /api/v1/jobs PUT API to update its status to "Finished".\
+The kickstart file instructs the host to contact the ESXi Auto-Installer via the /api/v1/jobs PUT API to update its status to "Finished".\
 If the ESXi host installed successfully, but the status on Auto-Installer did not update to "Finished", it could be because the ESXi host was unable to contact the Auto-Installer during the initial ESXi boot.

 Common reasons are wrong IP Address, Gateway, VLAN or VMNIC settings.
 Or the ESXi host may require a static route.